ISSF Logo

 SHOTGUN

-Shotguns and cartridges: Shotguns must be smooth bored.
-They are invariably 12-gauge and of the single trigger “over-under” type (one barrel above the other) and fire cartridges loaded with pellets.
-The weight of the pellet load must not exceed 24.5g and each pellet must not exceed 2.6 mm diameter.
+Shotgun and cartridges: Shotguns must be smooth bored.
+They are invariably 12-gauge, single-triggered and over-under type — one barrel is placed above the other.
+They fire cartridges loaded with lead pellets: the weight of the pellet load must not exceed 24,5 grams per cartridge; the diameter of each pellet must not exceed 2,6 millimetres.
 Guns and cartridges are subject to official checks during the shooting program.
-The maximum effective range of such a clay target shotgun is considered to be about 50m.

 Juniors